-The purpose of quality control inspections is to assure that all defects were identified in the original inspection, and that repairs were completed and within an acceptable time frame.
+The purpose of quality control inspections is to assure that all deficiencies were identified in the inspection, and that repairs were completed, in accordance with the regulations established by HUD and the PRPHA [24 CFR 982.405].
 Supervisory quality control inspections will be conducted in accordance with the PRPHA's maintenance plan.